fabcotech/dappy-docs/docs/intro.md

 Hey there you are on the offical dappy docs, welcome ! 🚀😉.

 Dappy is a public open source name system that uses the blockchain, and provides a zero-trust co-resolution system.
-It has been engineered specifically for **🏢 critical web applications**, **🔒 protection of sensitive data** and **🚤 lean + rapid monitoring and management**.
+It has been engineered specifically for **🏢 critical APIs and SDKs**, **🔒 protection of sensitive data** and **🚤 lean + rapid monitoring and management**.
 It is therefore a good fit for enterprises web applications, cryptocurrency, B2B or any other web application (or API) that needs high security and privacy.

 Dappy clients (browser or programs) do co-resolution, many public resolvers are queried (DNS over HTTPS) for IP addresses or certificates, instead of a single resolver.
 It removes many attack vectors and allows companies to easily and securely expand digital services.